-To succeed in selling your products, you’ve got to see Google as an ally and Amazon as a model of customer satisfaction.
+To succeed in selling your products, you’ve got to see Google as an ally and Amazon Seller Central platform.
 Your business selling cakes, vapes, vinyl has to find a niche and build a loyal customer base by focusing on your Unique Selling Points.

 A successful business needs time and money to compete in any marketplace.

 Amazon is 25 years old, set up in 1994, with a global audience of over 95 million users.
 Whilst Google is younger, a mere 21 years of age, dating back to 1998.

 Each company has a fairly long recent history, whereas your company may only be six months old.
 Both platforms offer pay-per-click ad placements.

 Apart from time in existence which is crucial to business success, you need to look at other aspects of how a business can grow its profits.

 It’s perhaps no surprise that branding is paramount.
 You need to create a brand that will stand the test of time, be simple and become recognisable.
 Look at premium car manufacturers – the branding of Volkswagen, Audi, BMW, Jaguar and others – rarely changes.

 The 4 rings of Audi, for instance, have been used for decades as a symbol of their cars.

 Your business may be in its infancy, but do not underestimate the power of branding.